 Whether you’re a parent, a student, or a professional, chances are that you’re going to need a color laser printer at some point or another.
 For offices, a color laser printer can be a necessity.
-For more casual users, the convenience of having a color laser printer available is worth the relatively small investment.
-But regardless of your circumstances, there’s likely to be a color laser printer that fits your budget and your needs.
+For more casual users, the convenience of having a color laser printer available to you is worth the relatively small investment.
+Regardless of your circumstances, there’s likely to be a color laser printer that fits your budget and your needs.

-HotRate wants to help.
-We’ve put together analysis on 10 of the best color laser printer models available with an eye towards presenting the diverse printer market of 2020.
+HotRate is here to help.
+We’ve put together a selection of 10 of the best color laser printer models available with an eye towards presenting the diverse printer market of 2021.
 After that, we’ll help you understand those more complex specs while also offering you some advice you can use to improve your shopping experience.

 TL;DR - 10 Best Color Laser Printers:

 - HP Color LaserJet Pro Laser Printer

 - Brother Business Color Laser Printer

 - Xerox WorkCentre 6515/DNI Color Multifunction Printer